-A team led by ERI Fellow Alex Jahn and postdoctoral researcher Daniel Becker is partnering with researchers in the IU School of Public Health to study the migratory patterns and health of American robins across urban-rural gradients in Indiana.
+A team led by ERI Fellow Alex Jahn, Distinguished IU Professor Ellen Ketterson, and former postdoctoral researcher Daniel Becker, now of the University of Oklahoma, is partnering with researchers in the IU School of Public Health to study the migratory patterns and health of American robins across urban-rural gradients in Indiana.